310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% bubble Tetora fist %}
 Aight!
 I’ll be the one in charge of it then!

-So, which are you guys choosin’?
+So, which are you guys choosing?
 {% endbubble %}

 {% note narration %}
-Translation in progress!
+Translation is currently in progress!
 {% endnote %}

 <div toc>